eaprelsky/infodynamics/book/09_02_neural_validation.md

 ## The Neurotransmitter Connection: Chemistry of Information Flow

 **Dr. Robert Kim at UCSF** conducted the first study examining how neurotransmitter systems support the electrical properties of information processing.
-His research revealed the biochemical mechanisms underlying information physics.
+His research revealed the biochemical mechanisms underlying information dynamics.

 [Kim's neurotransmitter study, published in Molecular Psychiatry](https://www.nature.com/articles/s41380-024-02567-9), used PET imaging to measure dopamine, acetylcholine, and GABA activity in 89 participants while they performed information processing tasks.